About Us

 Peggy Schmidt, Chair

-of Lucas is Associate Director of CRP (Community Rehabilitation Provider) Project at University of North Texas Workplace Inclusion and Sustainable Employment (UNT WISE).
-She has nearly twenty-five years of experience in the field of Supported Employment.
-She is a member of the Association of People Supporting Employment First.
+of Lucas is the Associate Director of the Community Rehabilitation Provider at the University of North Texas’ Workplace Inclusion and Sustainable Employment.
+She a member of the Association of People Supporting Employment First and is a youth and family volunteer for Christ the Servant Lutheran Church.
 Schmidt received a Bachelor of Science in Sociology and Criminal Justice from South Dakota State University.

 Jordan Smelley, Vice Chair